Green Card Based on Special Immigrant Juvenile Classification

 - Documentation of past or present J-1 or J-2 nonimmigrant status (if applicable), including proof of compliance with or waiver of the 2-year foreign residence requirement under INA 212(e) (for more information, see Form I-612, Application for Waiver of the Foreign Residence Requirement).

-Please note that if you are granted a Green Card based on your SIJ classification and you later naturalize, you cannot apply for your natural or prior adoptive parents to get a Green Card.
-This applies even to a non-abusive, custodial parent.
+If we grant you a Green Card based on your SIJ classification, you cannot confer any immigration benefit to your natural or prior adoptive parents(s), even if you naturalize This applies even to a non-abusive, custodial parent.

 Generally, when you have a pending Form I-485, you may apply for employment authorization by filing a Form I-765, Application for Employment Authorization.